hermwong/create-electron-react-app/README.md

-# Electron-React-Template
+# Create-Electron-React-App

-Uses Electron-Builder and Create-React-App projects to create an Electron-React Template.
+Bundles Create-React-App with Electron-Builder to create an Electron React App Template.

 Used [this](https://flaviocopes.com/javascript-create-react-app-electron/) guide as the start point.